andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-13.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: 'Imaging Infinity: Shooting the cosmos with Hap Griffin'
+      value: 'Building a 'second brain' with photography'
     - name: 'twitter:description'
       value: >-
         His images are a journey through space and time.
 They transport us to